Depending on the reasons, when people find out someone is semi-retired, that person can be met equally with envy or pity.

 The Glimmer on the Horizon of Semi-Retirement

-Despite the current negative perceptions semi-retirement brings to mind, there are quite a few advantages of semi-retirement to the traditional version.
+Despite the current negative perceptions semi-retirement brings to mind, it has quite a few advantages than the traditional version.

 We know that the further away plans are, the less certain we are that everything will go to plan.
-In the case of semi-retirement, a plan made for five years in the future have more certainty a traditional one 20-30 years down the road.
+In this case, a plan made for five years in the future have more certainty a traditional one 20-30 years down the road.

 Being able to enjoy life while you are still young enough to have adventures.
 Dreams of retirement often bring to mind a time when you can break free, visit all the places you’ll read about and try activities you never had time for.

 Unfortunately, when many people finally reach that long sought for the end, health problems also begin to set in.
-If semi-retirement lets you reduce your hours, you have time for fun, time for exercise, and less stress that will make the fun and exercise more effective.
+Being semi-retired lets you reduce your hours, you have time for fun, time for exercise, and less stress that will make the fun and exercise more effective.

 You only have to look around an office to know that most of us put money ahead of our health, especially when we are younger.
 Bad habits form at a younger age, and then when middle age hits, it is that much harder to develop new routines.